softwareconstruction240/autograder/docs/CONTRIBUTING.md

     - `WIP` (uninformative)
     - `Fix stuff` (too vague)

-For bigger changes, you can add more details after the first line.
+For bigger changes, you can add more details after the first line (leave a blank line between the first line and the extra details).

 > [!TIP]
-> Remember: A good commit message lets other developers know what changed without having to look at the code!
+> Remember: A good commit message lets other developers know what changed
+> without having to look at the code!

 ### 4. Pull Requests
 Pull requests are how you get your changes merged into the codebase.
 You create a pull request once you feel your changes are ready.
+You can also create a draft pull request if you would like some feedback on your code before then.

 #### Creating a Pull Request
 - Make sure you have pushed all changes to GitHub first